 This article will guide you to reduce the risk of misconfiguration or common issues faced during the certificate implementation.
 You would be able to replace the ESXi SSL custom certificate.

-So, when you add the ESXi host even in the case you have installed custom CA certificate, then the Vcenter replace their own SSL by default.
+So, when you add the ESXi host even in the case you have installed a custom CA certificate, then the Vcenter replaces their own SSL by default.
 Therefore, this article will help you to shun this problem.

-There is a total of two ways to generate the custom CA Certificate.
+There is a total of two ways to generate the custom CA Signed Certificate in ESXi Host.

 a.
-The first one is you can create CA Certificate from your Windows Computer if you do have good window administrator knowledge.
+The first one is you can create CA Certificate from your Windows Computer if you do have good Windows administrator knowledge.

 b.
-For the second one, you need to go through this following video:
+For the second one, you need to go through the following video: